caiiiycuk/js-dos/v7/docs/iframe.md

 :::info

-1. Drag with the mouse to play without a keyboard!
+Mobile support:
+1. Swipe to change direction of digger.
 2. Open top menu to type records name on mobile.

 :::